Jeromqw1/simple_shell/README.md

 The output after the program is executed should look something like this:

 $|
 Where you will get a prompt in the shape of a dollar sign so you can start typing commands into your shell.
-A good example of how it should execute is the command shown above were the user enters 'ls' and then gets a list of the directory contents.
+A good example of how it should execute is the command shown above where the user enters 'ls' and then gets a list of the directory contents.

 Function Prototypes:
-Brief description of functions contained in project:
+Brief description of functions contained in the project:

-_strcmpdir : compares strings to find dir. find_command : finds command to execute in path routes. charput : writes the character like putchar. place : similar to puts in C. _strlen : string length. str_concat : concatenate strings. lookforslash : identify if first char is a '/'. compareExit : checks if user typed exit. compareEnv : checks if user typed env. execute_proc : receives command and args from getline to be executed. identify_string : returns pointer with folder address. prompt : infinite loop with fork to keep prompt going. controlC: avoid program closing when pressing ctrl + c. main: initialize program.
+_strcmpdir: compares strings to find dir. find_command: finds a command to execute in path routes. charput: writes the character like putchar. place: similar to puts in C. _strlen: string length. str_concat: concatenate strings. lookforslash : identify if the first char is a '/'. compareExit: checks if the user typed exit. compareEnv: checks if the user typed env. execute_proc: receives command and args from getline to be executed. identify_string: returns pointer with folder address. prompt: an infinite loop with a fork to keep the prompt going. controlC: avoid program closing when pressing ctrl + c. main: initialize the program.